valentjn/shufflr/README.md

 Weight of song feature `liveness` (confidence whether an audience is present in the recording). (default value: `1.0`)

-#### `--minimumLiveness`

-Format: `--minimumLiveness MINIMUMLIVENESS`

-Minimum permitted value of song feature `liveness` (confidence whether an audience is present in the recording) between 0 and 100.

-#### `--maximumLiveness`

-Format: `--maximumLiveness MAXIMUMLIVENESS`

-Maximum permitted value of song feature `liveness` (confidence whether an audience is present in the recording) between 0 and 100.

 #### `--speechinessWeight`

 Format: `--speechinessWeight SPEECHINESSWEIGHT`

 Weight of song feature `speechiness` (presence of spoken words in the song; values above 66 are probably made entirely of spoken words). (default value: `1.0`)

-#### `--minimumSpeechiness`

-Format: `--minimumSpeechiness MINIMUMSPEECHINESS`

-Minimum permitted value of song feature `speechiness` (presence of spoken words in the song; values above 66 are probably made entirely of spoken words) between 0 and 100.

-#### `--maximumSpeechiness`

-Format: `--maximumSpeechiness MAXIMUMSPEECHINESS`

-Maximum permitted value of song feature `speechiness` (presence of spoken words in the song; values above 66 are probably made entirely of spoken words) between 0 and 100.

 #### `--tempoWeight`